 The Red Wings started off their seven game road trip by heading to Scranton Wilkes-Barre to take on the Yankees.
-What was meant to be a three game series, became two, due to terrible weather.
-Typical for this time of year.
+What was meant to be a three game series became two games due to terrible weather.
+That's typical for this time of year.

 Despite splitting the two game series against the Yankees, itís tough to take a lot of positives out of it.
 The offense continued to struggle; scoring just four runs in two games, and a lowly 2-15 (.133) with RISP.
 Clete Thomas, Chris Colabello and Oswaldo Arcia continue to be the strength in the lineup going 6 for 16 (.375) with 1 home run and 3 RBIís in the series.

 Starting pitching was one of the few positives out of the entire road trip.
 P.J.
 Walters and Andrew Albers combined to pitch 10 innings, giving up 6 hits, 2 earned runs, and striking out 12.
-While itís difficult to win a lot of games averaging 2 runs a game itís not impossible, but you need consistency from your bullpen, something Rochester does not have.
 In the Wings 2-1 victory, the bullpen gave up just 3 hits and struck out 5 in 3.2 innings.

 However, in their 4-2 loss the bullpen gave up 3 earned runs, 3 walks and 5 hits in 3.1 innings.
 If the Red Wings want to live up to their potential, and I still believe itís there, they are going to need better productions from their lineup and bullpen.